madeyoga/chunchunmaru-mde/README.md

 ```

 ### Image Upload
-chunchunmaru will use `fetch` api to post image to `imageUploadUrl`.
+chunchunmaru will use `fetch` api to post image to `imageUploadUrl`. if `imageUploadUrl` is null, uploaded image will be converted into base64 string.

 Settings
 ```js